 Teachable is another popular cloud LMS platform for online course creators.
 This platform can accommodate microlearning although to a lesser degree than Thinkific (check-out the full Thinkific vs Teachable review to see a comparison of these two platforms).

 However, one big plus for microlearning is that Teachable offers an iOS app built right into the system.
 Learners can start and stop on different devices and their progress will continue to be tracked.
 Learners can create their own path through the course.
-Check-out the Teachable tutorial and Teachable review for more information.

 11. LifterLMS Offers a Complete Package

 LifterLMS is a WordPress LMS plugin which means you will host it from your own server.
 You’ll have to maintain your LMS on your own instead of a cloud LMS which will maintain the platform for you.
 The trade-off between this and a cloud LMS is that you’ll likely have more features to choose from.